Electrical ballast: Hybrid

 A hybrid ballast has a magnetic core-and-coil transformer and an electronic switch for the electrode-heating circuit.
 Like a magnetic ballast, a hybrid unit operates at line power frequency—50 Hz in Europe, for example.
 These types of ballasts, which are also referred to as cathode-disconnect ballasts, disconnect the electrode-heating circuit after they start the lamps.

 ANSI ballast factor

 For a lighting ballast, the ANSI ballast factor is used in North America to compare the light output (in lumens) of a lamp operated on a ballast compared to the lamp operating on an ANSI reference ballast.
 Reference ballast operates the lamp at its ANSI specified nominal power rating.
-The ballast factor of practical ballasts must be considered in lighting design; a low ballast factor may save energy, but will produce less light.
+The ballast factor of practical ballasts must be considered in lighting design; a low ballast factor may save energy, but will produce less light and short the lamp life.
 With fluorescent lamps, ballast factor can vary from the reference value of 1.0.

 Ballast triode

-Early tube-based color TV sets used a ballast triode, such as the PD500, as a parallel shunt stabilizer for the cathode ray tube (CRT) acceleration voltage, to keep the CRT's deflection factor constant.
+Early tube-based color TV sets used a ballast triode, such as the PD500, as a parallel shunt stabilizer for the cathode-ray tube (CRT) acceleration voltage, to keep the CRT's deflection factor constant.